Frequently Asked Questions

 College Unbound partners with Charter Oak State College in Connecticut, which is a regionally accredited school and is part of the Connecticut state higher education system.

-You will receive a Bachelor of Arts degree in Organizational Leadership and Change.
+Students enrolled with Charter Oak State College will receive a Bachelor of Arts degree in Individualized Studies.
 Your Faculty Advisor will help you pick a concentration area of study that you will pursue in your coursework.

 This is not like traditional coursework where you get credit based on how many hours a week you attend different courses.
 There is one weekly seminar that the entire student body is required to attend – usually on Monday nights.
 There are requirements for posting your work online and taking part in discussion groups with your peers.
 There are also regularly scheduled meetings with you Faculty Advisor and Professional Mentor.
 All time is in line with meeting credit requirements.